markpippins/atomic-quarkus/broker-gateway/README.md

 # Check registration
 curl http://localhost:8085/api/registry/services

-# Should show broker-gateway-quarkus with status ACTIVE
+# Should show quarkus-broker-gateway with status ACTIVE
 ```

 This demonstrates that **any JVM framework** (Spring Boot, Quarkus, Micronaut, etc.) can participate in the service mesh.